 His grandfather, parents, and sisters gathered around their small, rickety table to share a meal, illuminated by the faint flicker of the lone candle.
 Though they were poor, they were happy together, he recalls.

 After dinner, the family gathered around the radio to listen to the illegal foreign broadcast.
-Blankets covered the window, and the volume was barely audible to the family that was sitting right next to it.
+Blankets covered the window, and the volume was barely audible to the family sitting next to it.
 If anyone caught wind of what was happening, they would surely be executed.
 But it was worth it.

 “North Korea is a country where there is no freedom.
 There is no freedom of speech, no freedom of religion.
 And there is [not] even freedom of [thought],” said Illyong Ju.